 I volunteered for a CFS/ME charity for over 6 years, and my knowledge in this condition spans over 15 years.
 I have supported people with moderate and severe CFS/ME.

 In addition to private counselling, I deliver training in CFS/ME.
 I have delivered local training sessions in 'CFS Awareness', and I currently run an online course for fellow Counsellors based within the UK.

-I enjoy group work, and I have facilitated a few groups for young people and adults.
-I have facilitated bereavement support groups, a women's well-being group, and managed the Institute of Counselling Facebook group.
+I enjoy group work, and I currently facilitate an online bereavement support group, a local women's well-being group, and manage the Institute of Counselling Facebook group.